logo

 Several investment hurdles include:

-1. Import duties remain notably elevated, and since a majority of components have to be imported, this elevates costs for the assemblers.
+1. Import duties remain notably elevated, and since a majority of components must be imported, this increases costs for assemblers.
 Consequently, there is a need for the government to reduce import expenses.

-3. The demand for automobiles is still constrained due to the limited availability of financing options, with high bank interest rates being a major impediment for most individuals.
-Lowering interest rates on loans offered by the Bangladeshi government would stimulate increased car purchases and accelerate the growth of the automobile industry.
+1. The demand for automobiles remains constrained by limited financing options, with high bank interest rates a major impediment for most individuals.
+Lowering interest rates on government-backed loans would stimulate car purchases and accelerate the growth of the automobile industry.

 Future Trends and Opportunities